offensive-packaging/documentation/llvm-defaults/index.md

    --nostdlib              Only search directories specified on the command line -N                      Alias for --omagic
-   -n                      Alias for --nmagic --oformat <format>      Specify the binary format for the output object file --omagic                Set the text and data sections to be readable and writable, do not page align sections, link against static libraries
+   -n                      Alias for --nmagic --oformat=[elf,binary]  Specify the binary format for the output object file --omagic                Set the text and data sections to be readable and writable, do not page align sections, link against static libraries
    --opt-remarks-filename <value>
                            YAML output file for optimization remarks